top of page

 Jo Walsh joined Tester & Jones Funeral Services in September 2015, initially as our bookkeeper/payroll clerk/management accountant.
 That role involves keeping the company’s accounts up to date, producing monthly management reports for the directors, running the month end payroll for all the staff and ensuring all suppliers are paid and invoicing has been done.
 However, her role has grown.

 “Since joining Tester & Jones, I have completed and passed the Health & Safety for Funeral Staff course run by the Independent Funeral College (IFD) and the Foundation Funeral Practitioner course,” Jo explains.
-“This has enabled me to help families with all of the funeral arrangements of their loved one.
-I also work with Stephen on the memorial side of the business, as well as assisting with the out of hours on-call service which involves talking to families and arranging for their loved one to be brought into our care."
+“This has enabled me to help families with all of the funeral arrangements of their loved one from taking the first call and bringing their loved one into our care to arranging the funeral.
+I also work in the memorial side of the business and this could include adding an additional inscription to an existing memorial or arranging a new one for a churchyard of cemetery."

 When Jo joined Tester & Jones, she hadn’t worked at a funeral directors’ before and ‘wasn’t sure what to expect’ but she says it’s a very friendly place to work.